 Below are a few things you can do to lower your risk or mitigate any discomfort associated with DES.

 1. See your eye doctor for a comprehensive eye exam

 This is one of the most important things you can do to prevent or treat symptoms associated with computer vision syndrome.
 During your eye doctor’s appointment, make sure to speak with Dr. Switalski about your working habits, including the frequency and length of time you use a computer and other devices at work and at home.

 If you get a chance before you come, measure the distance between your eyes and your computer screen and bring that information to the optometrist, so that you can get your eyes tested for that specific working distance.

-Computer vision syndrome may be exacerbated by an underlying dry eye disease, which can be diagnosed and treated at our eye clinic in Plano.
+Computer vision syndrome may be exacerbated by an underlying dry eye disease, which can be diagnosed and treated at our eye clinic in East Plano.

 Sometimes people who have good visual acuity assume they don’t need any glasses.
 However, even very mild prescriptions can improve eyestrain and curb fatigue when working at a computer.